-Loyola provides a high-quality teacher preparation program grounded in content knowledge, focused on pedagogy, and centered on clinical practice.
+Loyola provides a high-quality teacher preparation program grounded in content knowledge, focused on pedagogy, and centered on clinical practice for all students in our elementary education and secondary education programs.
 Loyola strongly believes that reflective practice is essential to candidates’ growth and development.

 We offer a rich integration of coursework, clinical experience, and individualized attention.